shakes76/PatternFlow/recognition/ISIC_UNET/README.md

 ## How to use

-The driver script `driver.py` downloads the images; and creates and trains the model; and prints results.
+The driver script `driver.py` downloads the images; creates and trains the model; and prints test set results.

 Parameters that can be altered in this script include:
 * `filters = 12` - The number of filters the first layer of the model will have